DarioFOGN/Regex-Search-Engine-in-C/Theory.md

 for ex. abba will go first to q1 then to to q2 again in q2 and then finally in q3. that's what the matchine, the dfa does.

+For the strings "aba", "abbba" or "abbbbba", the automation will end up in a accepting state of q3;

+if as input you give the string "ab" the machine will never end into the ending state; "abca" will not be accepted because "c" will not be recognize by the machine.

+# NFA (Non deterministic Finite Automata)